azat-co/practicalnode/chapter1/chapter1.md

 })
 ```

-There’s nothing to be afraid of here as long as two-space indentation is used. ;-) However, callback code can be rewritten with the use of event emitters or promises, or by using the [`async`](https://www.npmjs.com/package/async) library.
+There’s nothing to be afraid of here as long as two-space indentation is used. ;-) However, callback code can be rewritten with the use of event emitters or promises, or by using the [`async`](https://www.npmjs.com/package/async) library (see chapter 14).

 ## Hello World Server with HTTP Node.js Module